wptide/wptide/CONTRIBUTING.md

 Before submitting your contribution, please make sure to take a moment and read through the following guidelines.

+## Code of Conduct

+This project and everyone participating in it is governed by the [Tide Code of Conduct](https://github.com/xwp/go-tide/blob/master/CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to engage@xwp.co.

 ## Issue Reporting Guidelines

 - The Issue list of this repo is **exclusively** for bug reports and feature requests.